I have a delicious cocktail for you, because it’s December and, this month, cocktails on Monday is the right thing to do.

 Ok, I’ll stop now.

 Christmas drinks should, first and foremost, be pretty!
-Sugared cranberry swizzle sticks make that happen – I’ll teach you how to make them in a very-soon-upcoming blog post.
+Sugared cranberries on swizzle sticks make that happen.

 - 2 oz bourbon